Relationship development that occurs during adolescence

 Developmental changes in relationship with self

-It is also during adolescence, with a focus on changing relationships with others, that a new understanding of one's self emerges.
+During adolescence a new understanding of one's self emerges.
 This may include changes in the following self-concepts:

 Independence.
 Independence is defined as making decisions for one's self and acting on the basis of one's own thought processes, judgment, and decision-making.
 Part of the developmental process for adolescents is to learn to work out one's own problems independently.
-With increasing cognitive and intuitive abilities, adolescents begin to face new responsibilities and to enjoy independent thoughts and actions.
+With increasing reasoning and intuitive abilities, adolescents begin to face new responsibilities and to enjoy independent thoughts and actions.
 Adolescents begin to have thoughts and fantasies about their future and adult life (for example, college or job training, work, and marriage).

 Self-esteem.
 Self-esteem is defined as the feelings one has about one's self.
 Self-esteem is determined by answering the question "How much do I like myself?"
-With the onset of adolescence, a decrease in self-esteem is somewhat common--based on the many body changes occurring, new thoughts being developed, and new ways of thinking about things.
+With the start of adolescence, a decrease in self-esteem is somewhat common.
+This is based on the many body changes occurring, new thoughts being developed, and new ways of thinking about things.
 During adolescence, teens become more thoughtful about who they are and who they want to be.
 They notice differences in the way they act and the way they think they should act.
 Once teens start thinking about their actions and characteristics, they are confronted with how they judge themselves.
 Many adolescents tend to place importance on attractiveness.
 When teens do not perceive themselves as attractive, it often causes poor self-esteem.
 Typically, self-esteem increases during late adolescence as teens develop a better sense of who they are.

 Developmental changes in peer relationships

 The amount of time spent with friends increases during the course of adolescence.
 Most often, teenagers enjoy the time they spend with their friends more than other activities.
 They report feeling more understood and accepted by their friends.
 Less and less time is spent with parents and other family members.